Diversity & Inclusion

 Employee Resource Groups

-Lincoln Laboratory Women's Network (LLWN) seeks to promote the recruitment, retention, and achievement of female employees and provides a forum in which women across the Laboratory can share experiences, strategies for success, and information about available resources.
+The Lincoln Laboratory Women's Network (LLWN) seeks to promote the recruitment, retention, and achievement of women employees and provides a forum in which women across the Laboratory can share their experiences, strategies for success, and information about available resources.

 Lincoln Employees with Disabilities (LED) supports employees with disabilities and helps to create an efficient and accessible workspace that is inclusive to all.
 Additionally, LED is dedicated to supporting employees who have family members with disabilities.